tholman/what-have-you-made-today/readme.md

-## A clean NEW TAB for Chrome & FireFox.
+## A clean new tab for Chrome & FireFox.
 Chrome extension written with `VUE` to replace the default home page, complete with a customizable speed dial.

 ### What & Why?